netscaler/cloud-native-getting-started/beginners-guide/CPX deployment modes.md

    You can see that a new Citrix ADC CPX pod has come up immediately once a running pod goes down.

+5. Try our Horizontail pod autoscaling for Citrix ADC CPX

+Citrix ADC CPX support Horizontal Pod Autoscaling (HPA) to automatically scale the number of pods in your workload based on different metrics like actual resource usage.
+Try out CPX HPA from [CPX HPA documentation](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/how-to/cpx-hpa/)

-1. Clean Up the installation using the following steps.
+6. Clean Up the installation using the following steps.

         kubectl delete -f https://raw.githubusercontent.com/citrix/cloud-native-getting-started/master/beginners-guide/manifest/standalone-cpx-mode.yaml

 For more information on the Citrix ingress controller, see the [Citrix ingress controller](https://github.com/citrix/citrix-k8s-ingress-controller) documentation.

 For more tutorials, see [beginners-guides](https://github.com/citrix/cloud-native-getting-started/tree/master/beginners-guide).